William Gascoigne

 Sir William Gascoigne (c.
-135017 December 1419) was Chief Justice of England during the reign of King Henry IV.
+1350 – 17 December 1419) was an English judge who served as Lord Chief Justice of England during the reign of King Henry IV.
+He was renowned for his integrity and independence, upholding the principle that even the monarch was subject to the law.

+Gascoigne notably refused Henry IV's demand to sentence the leaders of the 1405 northern rebellion—including Archbishop Richard le Scrope of York—without trial, insisting that they were entitled to be judged by their peers.

+He is also remembered in popular tradition, though likely apocryphally, for committing the young Prince Hal to prison for contempt of court, a story that reinforced his image as the model of an impartial judge.
+Gascoigne appears as a character in Henry IV, Part 2 by William Shakespeare, where he symbolizes justice and restraint in contrast to the prince's youthful recklessness.

 Life and work

 Gascoigne (alternatively spelled Gascoyne) was a descendant of an ancient Yorkshire family.
 He was born in Gawthorp to Sir William Gascoigne and Agnes Franke.

 He is said to have studied at the University of Cambridge, but his name is not found in any university or college records.
 According to Arthur Collins, Gascoigne was a law student at the Inner Temple.
 It appears from the year-books that he practised as an advocate in the reigns of Edward III and Richard II.
 When Henry of Lancaster was banished by Richard II, Gascoigne was appointed one of his attorneys, and soon after Henry's accession to the throne was made chief justice of the court of King's Bench.
 After the suppression of the rising in the north in 1405, Henry eagerly pressed the chief justice to pronounce sentence upon Richard Scrope (Archbishop of York), and the Earl Marshal Thomas Mowbray, who had been implicated in the revolt.
 This he absolutely refused to do, asserting the right of the prisoners to be tried by their peers.
 Although both were later executed, Gascoigne had no part in this.
-It has been doubted whether Gascoigne could have displayed such independence of action without prompt punishment or removal from office.
+This is Collins's account; but it has been doubted whether Gascoigne could have displayed such independence of action without prompt punishment or removal from office.

 His reputation is that of a great lawyer who in times of doubt and danger asserted the principle that the head of state is subject to law, and that the traditional practice of public officers, or the expressed voice of the nation in parliament, and not the will of the monarch or any part of the legislature, must guide the tribunals of the country.